martincallesen/myzsh-custom/README.md

 Port your configuration to other computers (clone the repo) Backup your settings for the case of disaster.

+Many of the scripts are made for mac

 # How to
 Add symlink in ~/.oh-my-zsh/custom